 27%

-average overrun across all projects
+average cost overrun for IT projects

 80%

-average overrun for megaprojects
+average overrun for construction megaprojects

 Definition